B4rtware/fen-viewer/README.md

 ### FenViewer illustrates a given fen string on a board
 **This tool does not check for a correct move.
 It just displays your entered move string...**
+The **bold** labels are the actual fields.
+Next to them are the fields from which the figure is coming from.
 Colors:
 - orange/red indicates a hit (any hit from b **OR** w)
 - light green is the board color